Boston College Men's Squash

 The Boston College Men's Squash team was founded in 2009 and competes in the College Squash Association, a league comprising all collegiate varsity and club teams.

 History

 In the 2011-2012 season, BC won the Chaffee Cup at National Team Championships by defeating Bucknell University, resulting in a final season ranking of #32 in the nation.
 In the 2012-2013 season, the team repeated as champions of the Chaffee Cup at Nationals for the second year in a row, this time by defeating Boston University.
 At the National Championships in February 2014, the team made it to the Chaffee Cup finals for the third season in a row and finished in second.
-Most recently, the team won the Serues Cup at the National College Squash Championships at Trinity College.
-BC Men's Squash is currently ranked #33 in the nation and #5 amongst club programs.
+Most recently, the team won the Squires Cup at the National College Squash Championships at Trinity College.
+At the time, BC Men's Squash was ranked #33 in the nation and #5 among club programs.